hizabov/scripts_for_autodesk_maya/README.md

-Couple of Maya scripts that I found useful whilst coding
+Couple of Maya scripts that I found useful whilst coding.